magento/devdocs/guides/v2.3/graphql/reference/products.md

 --- | --- | ---
 `id` | Int | The identifier assigned to the object `media_type` | String | `image` or `video`
-`label` | String | The the "alt" text displayed on the UI when the user points to the image `position` | Int | The media item's position after it has been sorted.
-`disabled` | Boolean | Whether the image is hidden from view `types` | [String] | Array of image types.
+`label` | String | The "alt" text displayed on the UI when the user points to the image `position` | Int | The media item's position after it has been sorted `disabled` | Boolean | Whether the image is hidden from view `types` | [String] | Array of image types.
 It can have the following values: `image`, `small_image`, `thumbnail` `file` | String | The path of the image on the server